javai222/javai/Henry_Dolormente.md

 <03/14/2026> : I learned the concept of encapsulation and how to do access modifiers, I will try to incorporate what I have learned to my codes.

+<03/23/2026> : I learned how inheritance works, how a parent class and child class works, how to override, and how to analyze a code properly.
+Next time I will try to improve the display of the
+                  information that needs to be shown and to use more complex structures of coding.

 ---